Version 8.4 - Effective 17th May 2019

 7.6 The indemnity above extends to and includes all costs, damages and expenses (including legal fees and expenses) reasonably incurred by the claiming party in defending any such action, proceeding claim or demands.

-8.2 The Company may immediately terminate the Agreement or the provision of any Services provided pursuant to the Agreement if the Customer has used or permitted the use of the Services otherwise than in accordance with the Agreement.
+8.2 The Company may suspend provision of any Services if the Customer has used or permitted the use of the Services otherwise than in accordance with the terms of the Agreement.

 8.3 Either party shall be entitled to terminate the Agreement at any time by giving written notice if: (i) the Company is prohibited, under the laws of England or otherwise, from providing the Services; or (ii) the other party ceases or threatens to cease to carry on business; or (iii) the other party goes into voluntary or involuntary liquidation (otherwise than for the purpose of a solvent reconstruction or amalgamation) or has a receiver or administrator or similar person appointed or is unable to pay its debts within the meaning of s268 Insolvency Act 1986 or ceases or threatens to cease to carry on business or if any event occurs which is analogous to any of the foregoing in another jurisdiction.